 top of page

-The key problem - HSE statistics show that the total cost of losses due to accidents and ill health in construction in the yearn 2022/23 is estimated at £1.4 billion, (95% confidence interval £1,054M - £1,838M)
+The key problem - HSE statistics show that the total cost of losses due to accidents and ill health in construction in the year 2022/23 is estimated at £1.4 billion, (95% confidence interval £1,054M - £1,838M).
+In addition to these costs , the total losses to productivity will be much higher if the indirect costs of loss of work days, damage to machinery and plant and delays to projects, are also factored in.

 To make things worse;

-There are currently no recognised methods for systematic sharing of generalised accident and ill health prevention insights across construction, – these are the norm in other industries such as aviation
+- There are currently no recognised methods for systematic sharing of generalised accident and ill health prevention insights across construction – these are the norm in other industries such as aviation.

-Even within organisations unbiased accident information is rarely widely shared, and there are many barriers to generating insights from accidents from the workforce
+- Even within organisations, unbiased accident information is rarely widely shared, and there are many barriers to generating insights from accidents from the workforce.

-This means that the same accidents happen again and again for the same reasons - both within companies and across the industry
+- This means that the same accidents happen again and again for the same reasons - both within companies, and across the industry.

 OPALs identifies and targets two areas to improve the problem scenario described above.

-2) The analysis and structured capture of accident prevention data which can be shared between employers and with the wider industry
+2) The analysis and structured capture of accident prevention data which can be shared between employers and with the wider industry.

 bottom of page